Fuck Brexit! Get thee to these European festivals, where the beer is (sometimes) cheap and the sun (almost) always shines.

 When: June 19 – 21

-Headliners: So far, only Arcade Fire have been announced, but it’s bloody Arcade Fire!
+Line-up: So far, only Arcade Fire have been announced, but it’s bloody Arcade Fire!
 What more do you need?
+UPDATE: Alt-J have now been added.
+Keep your eyes peeled for more updates.

 Why you should go: Sorry to go on about the price, but they are literally giving these tickets away.
 The site is situated beside the beautiful Lake Jarun, pint costs £1.70 and the karaoke tent bangs.